saxkennedy/DDFinal/README.md

-This project is a collaboration of work done by Joshua Kennedy, Colin Thomas
+This project is a collaboration of work done by Joshua Kennedy, Colin Thomas, Spencer Naugler